-Last updated June 2008Jeff Daw vocal, guitar, flute
+Last updated October 2015Jeff Daw vocal, guitar, flute

 Tea & Symphony gained a reputation early on, for their strange stage-shows and presentation which included as much theatrical as musical content.
-They were probably the first local group to perform at Erdington's legendary Mothers club that opened in August of 1968.
+They were probably the first local group to perform at Erdington's legendary Mothers club hosted by influential disk jockey John Peel that opened in August of 1968.
 This internationally famous venue that specialized in booking the top "progressive" groups, was previously known as the Carlton Ballroom where a number of local acts including The Moody Blues had got their start in the early 1960's.

 In 1969, Tea & Symphony toured with progressive blues outfit Bakerloo who were from nearby Tamworth in Staffordshire.
 Both groups were signed to the Harvest Records label in 1969 and Tea & Symphony were able to record under the direction of producer Gus Dudgeon who had previously worked with the famous Nottingham group 'Ten Years After' and would later produce records by Elton John.

 A cover of a Procol Harum song titled 'Boredom' was recorded by Tea & Symphony and issued as the A-side of a compelling single.
 It was certainly the most radio-friendly song they ever recorded.
 The group were filmed performing it for the popular German TV show 'Beat Club'.
 Strangely, this song was not included on the LP although the single's B-side 'Armchair Theatre' composed by Jeff Daw was included as an album track.